 A published International Standard may subsequently be modified by the publication of

-a technical corrigendum (or a corrected reprint of the current edition);
+a technical corrigendum ;

-an amendment.
+an amendment; or

+a revision (as part of the maintenance procedure in 2.9).

-Technical corrigenda and amendments are published as separate documents, the edition of the International Standard affected remaining in print.
+Technical corrigenda and amendments are normally published as separate documents, the edition of the International Standard affected remaining in print.

+NOTE 1 In case of revision a new edition of the International Standard will be issued.

 Technical corrigenda

-A technical corrigendum is issued to correct either

-a technical error or ambiguity in an International Standard, a Technical Specification, a Publicly Available Specification or a Technical Report, inadvertently introduced either in drafting or in printing and which could lead to incorrect or unsafe application of the publication, or
+A technical corrigendum is issued to correct a technical error or ambiguity in an International Standard, a Technical Specification, a Publicly Available Specification or a Technical Report, inadvertently introduced either in drafting or in printing and which could lead to incorrect or unsafe application of the publication.

-information that has become outdated since publication, provided that the modification has no effect on the technical normative elements (see ISO/IEC Directives, Part 2, 2011, 6.3) of the standard.

-NOTE Technical corrigenda are not issued to correct errors that can be assumed to have no consequences in the application of the publication, for example minor printing errors.
+Technical corrigenda are not issued to correct errors that can be assumed to have no consequences in the application of the publication, for example minor printing errors.

+Technical corrigenda are not issued to update information that has become outdated since publication.

-Suspected technical errors or outdated information shall be brought to the attention of the secretariat of the technical committee or subcommittee concerned.
+Suspected technical errors shall be brought to the attention of the secretariat of the technical committee or subcommittee concerned.
 After confirmation by the secretariat and chairman, if necessary in consultation with the project leader and P-members of the technical committee or subcommittee, the secretariat shall submit to the office of the CEO a proposal for correction, with an explanation of the need to do so.

 The Chief Executive Officer shall decide, in consultation with the secretariat of the technical committee or subcommittee, and bearing in mind both the financial consequences to the organization and the interests of users of the publication, whether to publish a technical corrigendum or a corrected or updated reprint of the existing edition of the publication (see also 2.10.4).
+In general, a technical corrigendum will not be issued for an International Standard that is older than 3 years.

 Amendments